 The phone call is still the first mode of contact between a business and a potential customer in many instances.
 This means that having a reliable, state of the art PBX system is a crucial and vital decision for any organisation.
-As technology has advanced we have gone from analogue exchanges to digital and IP systems, it means that choosing your ideal phone system solution is becoming increasingly difficult.
+As technology has advanced we have gone from analogue exchanges to digital and IP systems, meaning that choosing your ideal phone system solution is becoming increasingly difficult.

 There are 3 major types of PBX systems, and each has particular strengths and weaknesses.
-As a result, different types of businesses will get the most out of different PBX systems, depending on their size, average number of callers, and resources available for new equipment.

 An IP PBX is also easier to maintain and things like managing moves happen seamlessly – it’s as easy as unplugging a phone, and plugging it back into a point anywhere on the network.
 As there are no cards which can limit the capacity and scalability, usually adding another line or user requires a license activation or configuration.
 Vendors like 3CX offer licensing based on the number of simultaneous calls rather than users.
 This makes it a much more scalable solution as there is no need to purchase or activate a license with every new user.
 It’s as simple as heading into the management interface and creating the new extension.

 An IP PBX is good for companies that want direct control over exactly how their PBX is configured in-house, and don’t want to pay subscription fees associated with other PBX options.
 Buyers should, however, seek out a flexible solution that can be easily migrated to Cloud should the need arise.

 One of the biggest benefits to a Hosted PBX solution is that there are no upgrade fees as can be the case with some IP PBX vendors.
 Some provider Hosted PBX packages may include the necessary hardware and connectivity which means that there may not even be an initial investment but just a monthly fee for an all-inclusive solution, and therefore a hosted PBX option can be a good choice for many businesses.

-There are some considerations and additional requirements when implementing a Hosted PBX system such as the type of connectivity that will be used, the hardware required – telephone instruments, the Local Area Network (LAN) configuraton, etc – you can read about these by clicking here for our Hosted PBX FAQ’s
+There are some considerations and additional requirements when implementing a Hosted PBX system such as the type of connectivity that will be used, the hardware required – telephone instruments, the Local Area Network (LAN) configuration, etc – you can read about these by clicking here for our Hosted PBX FAQ’s

 Each business telephone system configuration has advantages and drawbacks.
 When choosing the configuration for a business, the easiest way to determine the right option is to examine two main variables: location and communication type.